weirdpercent/lyracyst/README.md

 ### Gratitude

 Many thanks to all contributors to the gems used in this project!
-Even more thanks to the creators and maintainers of the APIs that this tool consumes.
+And thanks to the creators and maintainers of the APIs that this tool consumes.
 Onelook, Rhymebrain, Urban Dictionary, and Wordnik are awesome!